Every AFOQT Subtest Strategy You Need to Know

 Periodic Table: Groups and periods, metals vs. nonmetals, common element properties.

-Chemical Reactions: Balancing equations, types of reactions (synthesis, decomposition, single/double replacement), acids and bases.
+Chemical Reactions: Balancing equations, types of reactions, acids and bases.

 States of Matter: Properties of solids, liquids, and gases, phase changes, kinetic molecular theory.